bobdenotter/twig-preso/README.md

 Installation
 ------------

-Detailed instructions can be found in the [Setup section in the documentation](http://docs.bolt.cm/setup).
+Detailed instructions can be found in the [Installation section in the documentation](http://docs.bolt.cm/installation).

 Reporting issues
 ----------------